 Older bassinets might not be as sturdy or reliable compared to new ones, so this is something you should keep in mind.

-Although I realized that buying a brand new bassinet is a worthy investment that’s best for the safety of my little one.
+Although, we realized that buying a brand new bassinet is a worthy investment that’s best for the safety of out little one.

 Visibility and Breathability

-As a mother, it’s hard to take my eyes off my precious one.
+As a mother, it’s hard to take your eyes off your precious one.
 When it comes to bassinets, your baby should be visible to you, not so you can admire their cute little faces, but so you can monitor their breathing and sleeping.

 Make sure that the bassinet you choose has mesh sides or have gaps that give room for visibility.
 You’ll easily be able to monitor your baby and can even see if they’re fine from a distance.